kogeletey/actra/README.md

 # Browser command line

-The idea is to transform api methods in command line interface
+The idea is to transform api methods into command line interface

 The default shell command, like: